Types of car

 Smaller cars tend to have lower Advance Payments, running costs and CO2 emissions than larger vehicles.
-Many are also suitable for drivers under 25 years old, making them the ideal choice for younger drivers on the Motability Scheme.
-When choosing a smaller car, think carefully about your access needs and how often you need to carry passengers.
-Generally, two-three door cars have wider doors with larger opening angles.
+Many are also suitable for drivers under 25 years old, making them a great choice for younger drivers on the Motability Scheme.
+When choosing a smaller car, consider your access needs and how often you need to carry passengers.
+Generally, two/three door cars have wider doors with larger opening angles.
 This makes access to the front seats easier but may cause issues in tight parking spaces and when accessing the rear seats.
-Four-five door vehicles benefit from rear seat passenger doors so may be useful if you often have more than one passenger in the car.
+Four/five door vehicles have rear seat passenger doors so may be useful if you often have more than one passenger in the car.

 Most of the medium-sized cars available on the Motability Scheme are hatchback models, which offer a slightly bigger boot than a standard small car.
 The term hatchback refers to a vehicle where the boot is integrated with the rear window and opens upwards for easy access.
 This is particularly useful if you need to carry mobility equipment or other items on a regular basis.
 We offer a wide range of medium-sized vehicles and many are also suitable for drivers under the age of 25.

 Family cars are considerably larger than medium sized cars with more boot space and easier access to the rear seats, making them ideal for anyone that needs to carry both passengers and equipment on a regular basis.
 We offer large four-door saloons and five-door hatchbacks in our family car range.
 A saloon car features a traditional boot that opens independently of the rear window, while a hatchback features an integrated boot and rear window.